-In a similar fashion, there is also something about having a pair of Swarovski Binoculars with you that evoke similar feelings, when first venturing out with them, I also felt that same deep feeling of smugness, knowing that I had with me some of the very best kit on the market perfectly suited to purpose.
+In a similar fashion, there is something about having a pair of Swarovski Binoculars with you that evokes similar feelings.
+When first venturing out with them, I also felt that same deep feeling of smugness, knowing that I had with me some of the very best kit on the market, perfectly suited to purpose.

 The binoculars that I have had on trial, and that are the source of these warm feelings, are a pair of the 8.5x42 from Swarovski's EL range.
 Swarovski for some time now have represented the Rolls Royce of optics and for many their binoculars have an aspirational quality to them for hunters and bird watchers alike.

 So what makes Swarovski so desirable?
-There is no doubt that a certain amount of their reputation comes down to a kind of brand image, but this image is undoubtedly justified, their attention to detail and customer service is first class.
-Indeed Swarovski pride themselves on their post sales support to their customers, and their ability to be able to replace and repair parts throughout the life time of their binoculars.
+There is no doubt that a certain amount of their reputation comes down to a kind of brand image, but this image is undoubtedly justified.
+Their attention to detail and customer service is first class.
+Indeed Swarovski Optik pride themselves on their post sales support to their customers, and their ability to be able to replace and repair parts throughout the life time of their binoculars.

 Clearly for many a pair Swarovski binoculars represent a very sizeable spend, and so this high level of customer support is crucial to insure that people have the confidence to commit their hard earned cash.

 So what of the pair that I have been trialling?
 Well the design and build is rugged and hard wearing, at 960g (strap and covers included) they are not the most lightweight of binoculars however they are well balanced and due to the nature of their having two bridging hinges with grooves under each barrel are very easy to handle.
 Obviously like all high end binoculars these days they are of the classic roof prism variety and are fully sealed, water tight and nitrogen filled.